 Senior Farmers' Market Nutrition Program

-ABOUT THE SENIOR FARMERS’ MARKET NUTRITION PROGRAM
+WHAT IS THE SENIOR FARMERS’ MARKET NUTRITION PROGRAM?

-The program is administered nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency, and in California, by the California Department of Food and Agriculture (CDFA).
+The Senior Farmers’ Market Nutrition Program (SFMNP) is a federally funded program administer nationally by the U.S. Department of Agriculture’s Food and Nutrition Services Agency, and in California, by the California Department of Food and Agriculture (CDFA).

 The goal of the California SFMNP is to provide fresh, nutritious, unprepared, locally-grown produce, cut herbs, and raw honey through Certified Farmers’ Markets to low-income seniors.

 AM I ELIGIBLE?